-Probate is the process of collecting your assets, paying your debts and taxes, and transferring the property owned by you, at your death, to your heirs.
+Probate is the process of collecting your assets, paying your debts and taxes, and transferring your property, at your death, to your heirs.

-Probate proceedings can be lengthy (a minimum of 6 months), because the law allows time for property to be collected, creditors to file claims, and heirs to be located.
-Probate proceedings may be extended in the event of litigation or contested claims.
+Proceedings for probate can be lengthy (a minimum of 6 months), because the law allows time for the collection of property, creditors to file claims, and heirs to be located.
+In the events of litigation or contested claims, an extension of probate proceedings may occur.
 However, assets that have been placed into a trust may be distributed sooner, avoiding delay.

-Further, should you happen to own real estate in a state other than the state in which you reside upon your death, probate proceedings may be required in each state where the real estate is located, resulting in increased expense and inconvenience to your heirs.
-However, real estate transferred into a revocable trust is managed and distributed according to the terms of your trust, and may avoid probate in other states.
+Further, should you happen to own real estate in a state other than the state, such as a vacation home, in which you reside upon your death, probate proceedings may be required in each state where the real estate is located, resulting in increased expense and inconvenience to your heirs.
+However, real estate transferred into a revocable trust is managed and distributed according to the terms of your trust.
+Doing so may avoid probate in other states.